kwea123/python-ray-tracing-with-cuda-example/README.md

 # python-ray-tracing-with-cuda-example
 An example of cuda ray tracing in pure python syntax.

-Reproduces the result of [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
+It reproduces the result of [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 The original cpp code takes around 4 hours to complete, while this python CUDA implementation takes less than 1 minute.